hyperledger-solang/solang/docs/language/contracts.rst

 The sequence of the accounts in the ``AccountMeta`` array matters and must follow the :ref:`IDL ordering <account_management>`.

+.. _solana_contract_call:

+Calling a contract on Solana
+____________________________

+On Solana, contracts are deployed to a program account, which holds only the contract's executable binary.
+For this reason, a Solidity contract on Solana is represented by its program account address.
+When making an external call, the contract definition serves only as a interface to provide the functions' signatures.
+As the program account address, also known as program id, is often determined beforehand, it can be a compile-time constant when declared above a a contract definition, using the ``@program_id`` annotation.
+When it is not known, calls to a contract must specify the program id to which the contract has been deployed using the ``{program_id: ... }`` call argument.

+Because the program address is frequently a constant, contracts cannot be types on Solana.
+This means they cannot appear as function arguments, function returns or as a variable.

+.. include:: ../examples/solana/contract_call.sol
+  :code: solidity

 Base contracts, abstract contracts and interfaces